As if the C4SS vs IP story wasn’t weird enough, it has taken a bizarre and unexpected turn in the past twenty four hours. The story so far:

 We do not know if behind Janssens’s “fierce, cold metal” mask of IP and bigotry is another “fierce, cold metal” mask covering some other drive for control or intolerance.
 We do know that under all masks there is, finally, a human face.

-We also know that S4SS UGent is still active and they have not reached out to the rest of the network to take steps towards following the S4SS’s design principles.
+We also know that S4SS UGent is still active, they have not reached out to the rest of the network, nor have they taken steps toward following the S4SS design principles.
 They have not changed their name signaling their change in status or orientation.
 They have switched their Facebook group, now, to “private,” they have set up a “like” page, and they are planning events and scheduling speakers, still, titled as a S4SS chapter.

 We would even be happy to encourage and facilitate a conversation with members of the Muslim community for him, if he so desires.
 It would be a good learning experience for all of us.